 3. Save disk space

 It’s a commonly-held belief that shooting Raw eats up disk space.
-This is true if you never post-process your images, but, if you like to give your photos a polish, you’ll soon find that you have a collection of large Photoshop PSD files on your computer.
+This is true if you never post-process your images.
+But, if you like to enhance and retouch your photos, you’ll soon find that you have a collection of large Photoshop PSD files on your computer.
 Conversely, post-processing a Raw image will only produce either a small text file (or make your Raw file slightly larger).
 This is because the processing is stored as short instructions, rather than large image layers.

 I started shooting raw in 2007.
 Since then, my Raw converter software has gone through at least five upgrades, where useful new features have been added.
 On top of this, my workflow, calibration, and processing techniques have gradually improved, and will no doubt continue to do so.
 At the same time, printers, monitors, and projectors improve in quality.
 So it’s good to know that I can return to those old images, and re-process them, with better results than before.